web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialCreation.md

 }
 ```

-The second step is the verification against the Public Key Creation Options we created earlier.
+The second step is the verification against

+* The Public Key Creation Options we created earlier,
+* The HTTP request

 The Authenticator Attestation Response Validator service (variable `$authenticatorAttestationResponseValidator`)
 will check everything for you: challenge, origin, attestation statement and much more.